DFPenn/DFPenn.github.io/_pages/about.md

 - **2023.09 - 2023.10**, *Clinical Intelligent Diagnostic Modeling for Hemorrhagic Stroke*
   - Processed Big Data in Electronic Health Records using machine learning, applied the Boruta algorithm to identify significant predictors for hematoma expansion, and utilized the XGBoost regression model to forecast 90-day modified Rankin Scale (mRS) scores based on comprehensive feature sets.

-For more , please refer to my [CV](https://github.com/DFPenn/DFPenn.github.io/raw/main/_data/HongXu-CV-08.pdf).
+For more , please refer to my [CV](https://github.com/DFPenn/DFPenn.github.io/raw/main/_data/HongXu-CV-11.pdf).

-# 💻 Internships
+# 💻 Internships and Part-time RA

+- *2024.10 - Present*, Centre for Quantitative Medicine, Duke-NUS Medical School
-- *2024.04 - 2024.09*, Tsinghua University Vanke School of Public Health,Tang Lab
+- *2024.04 - 2024.11*, Vanke School of Public Health, Tsinghua University
 - *2023.12 - 2024.04*, China Academy of Information and Communications Technology

 # 📅 Daily
 - *2024.08*,a tricky situation,the theoretical variance and empirical variance did not match
 <img src="images/hist of IDI empirical and asymptotic.svg" alt="omg" style="width:300px; height:300px;"/>
+- *2024.10*, We have completed the manuscript of our paper :
+  "Development and Evaluation of an Updated Risk Prediction Model Involving New Candidate Predictors"